AniJadeja7/git_cli/README.md

 5. Add all the files : `git add .`
 6. Commit the files : `git commit -m "<commit_message>"`
 7. Push the files to origin : `git push -u origin master`
+8. discard all the changes and move back to latest commit : `git reset --hard HEAD`

 ============== To create a new branch and push to that branch ==============